AndresFerrerPestana/mern-blog-app/frontend-blog/README.md

 export default images;
 ```

-Inside `constants` folder create an `index.jsx` file and paste this code:
+Inside `constants` folder create another file and name it `index.jsx` file and paste this code:

 ```js
 export { default as images } from './images';